Codecademy/docs/content/general/concepts/whitespace/whitespace.md

   - 'paths/computer-science'
 ---

-In programming, **whitespace** uses horizontal and vertical space characters or blank liens to format code and improve readability.
+In programming, **whitespace** uses horizontal and vertical space characters or blank lines to format code and improve readability.

 ## Example